The Ability to Achieve Seemingly Impossible Visions Is the Source of a Society’s and Economy’s Vitality

 —Chief Seattle/Oscar Wilde/Anonymous

-In the previous article, I mentioned that the modern economy is driven by expectations of the future , and a series of questions arise from this, such as: What are the main determining factors of expectations for the future ?
-Is it necessary for the government to put forward visions and guidelines?
-How effective can the vision of a single person be?
+In the previous article, the author mentioned that the modern economy is driven by expectations about the future, and raised a series of related questions.
+For example: what are the main factors that shape expectations of the future?
+Are government visions and policy guidance necessary?
+And how much impact can the vision of a single individual actually have?
 These are all difficult questions to answer.

 商人只是那些選擇了直接面對市場的人,在因緣際會之下,可能影響到巿場的發展軌跡,這跟他們是否奸詐沒有必然的關係。(Shutterstock)